Abu Dhabi International School: Curriculum

-Payments can be made by cash or check installments or by credit cards in full.
-Based on the ADEK rules and regulations, refunds will be given if a student has to leave the school before the end of the academic year.

-The tuition fees for the Mohammed Bin Zayed City campus for the academic year 2022-2023 are as follows:

-All these figures are in the United Arab Emirates Dirham (AED).
-The tuition fees do not include the cost of books and uniforms.
-The bus transportation cost is AED 4,500.

 Clubs and activities

 The schools have an extra-curricular program which provides a variety of clubs that meet the needs and interest of the students.
 The purpose of these clubs is to teach the students new skills and techniques and to improve on their existing skills and techniques.
 These clubs include the football club, basketball club, art club, photography club, and the debate & public speaking club.
 The school has men and women senior and junior varsity teams for football, basketball, and volleyball, and has participated in many school tournaments around the country.
+No swimming pool.

 Affiliations

 The school works together with many companies and organizations for the benefit of the students.
 It uses the surrounding community to enrich the experiences of their students.
 Some of the school's affiliations are listed below: